 There is actually a kind of reverse multiplier here, or a type of multiplier that is also tested in relation to the victim.
 The fact that a victim serially refrains from taking sufficient precautions should be used against him/her, just as it is used against a serial or mass wrongdoer according to the original multiplier approach.
-It should be reflected in the fact that if punitive damages are awarded, they will be reduced in the case of Linda or Zack, for the same “opposite” reason that they are awarded in the first place against the burglar or the stadium operators in the soccer and store examples.
-In our opinion, this is an additional and necessary step in the multiplier approach, and we can assume, cautiously, that its creators, Shavell and Polinsky, would not be opposed to the application of this step; they might even claim that even though they did not discuss and explicitly state the consequences of contributory negligence for this step in awarding compensation, these consequences are natural and part of their original approach.
-We, of course, adhere to our approach, even if Shavell and Polinsky were to reject our thesis for one reason or another.
+It should be reflected in the fact that if punitive damages are awarded, they will be reduced in the case of Linda or Zack, for the same, “converse,” reason that they were awarded against the burglar or the stadium operators in the store and soccer examples.
+In our opinion, this is an additional and necessary step in the multiplier approach, and we can assume, cautiously, that its creators, Shavell and Polinsky, would not be opposed to the application of this step.
+In fact, they might even claim that even though they did not discuss and explicitly state the consequences of contributory negligence for this step in awarding compensation, these consequences are natural and part of their original approach.

 This proposal may also be in keeping with Sharkey’s extra-compensatory social redress approach, which may want to see the injured party, too, helping to prevent harm to society.
 In the example of Linda’s store, this approach may promote better preventive measures that could lead to an end to the wave of burglaries in the area.
 This may calm the residents, who are presently afraid to let their children walk or play outside.
-This is a social harm that Linda shares, even though she is not the direct tortfeasor but a victimלינדה.
+This is a social harm that Linda shares, even though she is not the direct tortfeasor but a victim.
 The shopkeepers also suffer social harm as a result of every additional burglary, even if in some cases, at least, this does not affect the element of personal and concrete damage caused to each of them.
-However, if the victim is a party to a harm to himself/herself—i.e., self-risk only, and not to a wide social harm, it may be, if only according to Sharkey’s extra-compensatory social redress approach, that punitive damages would not be reduced for him/her.
+However, if the victim is a party to a harm to himself/herself—i.e., self-risk only, and not to a wider social harm, it may be, if only according to Sharkey’s extra-compensatory social redress approach, that punitive damages would not be reduced for him/her.

-All of this should be on the assumption that Linda’s precautions are less than the harms caused to her due to the burglaries.
+All of this should be based on the assumption that Linda’s precautions are less than the harms caused to her due to the burglaries.
 The difference between the cost of the simple lock and a reasonable lock that could have prevented a social harm should be significantly smaller than the overall harm caused to her.
 Only then should the reduction of punitive damages for her, as a plaintiff, be considered.
-If the precautions are much more expensive than the harm caused, the considerations may be different: it will be difficult to incentivize Linda to invest more and take better precautions ex-ante in order to receive greater punitive damages rather than ex-post reduced punitive damages.
+If the precautions are much more expensive than the harm caused, the considerations may be different: it will be difficult to incentivize Linda to invest more and take better precautions ex ante in order to receive greater punitive damages rather than ex post reduced punitive damages.